natashafjy/dsa3101-2220-11-rain/backend/data-collection-preparation/README.md

 | extract-temp-humidity-direction-speed.py | extracts additional environment data from data.gov.sg | all_data.csv | not included in model training |
 | extract-stations.py | extract locations of all weather stations | station_data.csv | |
 | preprocess-data.py | reshape data into format to be used in model training | sliding_window_data.csv | |

+`exploratory_notebooks` contain the `ipynb` notebooks used to train the models and do hyperparameter tuning.